How to Plan a Road Trip – The Definitive Guide 2023

 Plan for the best time ever

-So, you have committed to the road trip, you know your destination and have narrowed down some ideas for your overnight accommodation.
-Next, you need to plan things to see and do on your road trip.
+So, you have committed to the road trip, know your destination, and narrowed down some ideas for your overnight accommodation.
+Next, you must plan things to see and do on your road trip.

-The list is extensive but whatever you choose, be sure to enjoy it.
+The list is extensive, but whatever you choose, enjoy it.

 Below are five recommendations where you can find useful information on things to see on your road trip: